FatemehTarashi/awesome-tda/README.md

   - Persistent cohomology computation
   - Zigzag persistent homology

+- [GUDHI](http://gudhi.gforge.inria.fr/) - The GUDHI library is a generic open source C++ library, with a Python interface, for Topological Data Analysis (TDA) and Higher Dimensional Geometry Understanding.
+The library offers state-of-the-art data structures and algorithms to construct simplicial complexes and compute persistent homology.

+### Java
+  - [JavaPlex](https://github.com/appliedtopology/javaplex) - Persistent Homology and Topological Data Analysis Library - The JavaPlex library implements persistent homology and related techniques from computational and applied topology, in a library designed for ease of use, ease of access from Matlab and java-based systems, and ease of extensions for further research projects and approaches.
+JavaPlex is mainly developed by the Computational Topology workgroup at Stanford University, and is based on previous similar packages from the same group.

+### Python
+-[kohonen](https://github.com/lmjohns3/kohonen) - This module contains some basic implementations of Kohonen-style vector quantizers: Self-Organizing Map (SOM), Neural Gas, and Growing Neural Gas.
+Kohonen-style vector quantizers use some sort of explicitly specified topology to encourage good separation among prototype "neurons".

 ### R
-- [TDAmapper](https://github.com/paultpearson/TDAmapper/) - TDAmapper: Topological Data Analysis using Mapper is An R package for using discrete Morse theory to analyze a data set using the Mapper algorithm described in G. Singh, F. Memoli, G. Carlsson (2007)
+- [TDAmapper](https://github.com/paultpearson/TDAmapper/) - Topological Data Analysis using Mapper - An R package for using discrete Morse theory to analyze a data set using the Mapper algorithm described in G. Singh, F. Memoli, G. Carlsson (2007)

 ## License